Myndex/SAPC-APCA/ImportantChangeNotices.md

+## SAPC/APCA CURRENT VERSION: 0.0.98G-4g-lut3 Constants: 4g

+### January 2 2022
+Font lookup table revised, still for 4G constants.

+### December 1, 2021
+All W3 licensed files moved to their own repository, AND **A new npm package has been released (of the W3 version) to ease integration!!**

-November 23, 2021
+### November 23, 2021
 Updated font LUT, and adding a **0.** for semantic versioning (0.0.98G)

 ### October 1, 2021:
 0.0.98G-4g is the current version.
 A minimal APCA version is in the JS folder.

 ### As of October 1, 2021 01:00 GMT

 # CURRENT VERSION: Beta 0.0.98G_g4

 **IMPORTANT:** If you are making a tool to predict contrast for the new W3 standards for Visual Contrast, ***use only the files named APCA.***

 ## Change Notice October 1, 2021 01:00 GMT
 The new version of the basic APCA javascript file is uploaded, and the main directory readme.md has been updated with the lastest maths and code examples.
 Variable names and values have changed.
-The key constants are now:
+The key constants (from March 2021) are:

     Exponents:      mainTRC: 2.4    normBG: 0.56     normTXT: 0.57      revTXT: 0.62     revBG: 0.65
     Scalers:        Scale: 1.14     loBoWthresh: 0.035991     loBoWoffset: 0.027         loBoWfactor: 27.7847239587675